Sulstice/cocktail-shaker/docs/source/guide/cocktail.rst

 There are some minor restrictions in the first release of this package as described below.

-1. Performance is notable with higher amounts of peptides especially rendering in 3D takes ~ 2 days.
+1. Performance is notable with higher amounts of peptides especially rendering in 3D takes ~ 2 days for 1,000,000 ish compounds.
 2. The limit of functional groups cocktail shaker is valid i.e Azides and Phosphorous groups
-3. Circular peptides are also not supported yet.

 Because cocktail-shaker uses SMART pattern recognition to detect functional groups, it is limited by how fast we can support new groups and thoroughly test them.
 The library is looking to expand into more classes and a variety of